 How to Setup Google Analytics

 Setting up Google Analytics is simple and a no-brainer for your business.
-It is free and gives you valuable insights into what your site visitors are doing.
-We’re going to walk you through not only how to set up Google Analytics, but why you should and what to do to get the most value out of it.
-You should use Google Analytics for your business, and you should use it right by setting up goals, funnels, events, and dashboards.
+It’s free and gives you valuable insights into what your site visitors are doing.
+Let’s walk through exactly how to setup Google Analytics.
+We’ll even explain why you should use Google Analytics and how to get the most value out of it.

 Why Should You Use Google Analytics?

-- Sign up for a free Google Analytics account.
+- Sign up for a Google Analytics account.

 - Enter an account name.
 You’ll want to keep this generic enough to apply to any additional web properties you would want to add to the account in the future.